 Our home is a Beneteau Oceanis 473, which for the non-boaters, means it’s 47 feet long.
 I won’t bore you with the technical details (yet), but the basics are the boat has two bedrooms (cabins), two bathrooms (heads), a relatively large living room (salon), and a kitchen (galley).
 We also have a gigantic cockpit that has twin steering wheels that allow us to fight for control — although Audrey usually wins.

 We suspect that some of you are wondering where and how we spend our time (indoors) when we’re not sailing or partying.
-Well, when it’s not rocking and rolling on the sea or at anchor, it’s not different from being in a tiny condo — that’s always on the water.
-Here’s a few pics that will give you an idea of what Celebration is like down below and in the cockpit (which is like our patio when we’re not underway).
+Well, when it’s not rocking and rolling on the sea or at anchor, it’s no different from being in a tiny condo — that’s always on the water.
+Here are a few pics that will give you an idea of what Celebration is like down below and in the cockpit (which is like our patio when we’re not underway).

 Home Sailing, is where I want to be

 There’re a few other practical spaces like our storage lockers/lazarettes and the engine space as well as inside cupboards, but they’re not that exciting.
 However, if you really want to see where we pack all of our clothing, groceries, tools, spare parts, and all the “stuff of daily life,” let us know.

 By the way, we did our first sabbatical to the Bahamas from Toronto on an older 36-foot boat, so this is a mega yacht by comparison.
 But sailing is sailing, so off we go.